VolkerMuehlhaus/gds2palace_ihp_sg13g2/scripts/README.md

 These scripts support the workflow when using gds2palace with the AWS Palace solver.

 combine_extend_snp.py is a script to search for Palace S-parameter result files (port-S.csv) and convert them to the standard Touchstone SnP file format.
 The script will start searching at the current directory, and search through all directory levels below.
-If S-parameters include low frequency data, it will also run DC data extrapolation to provide a 0 Hz result, and save that into another file with suffic "_dc.snp"
+If S-parameters include low frequency data, it will also run DC data extrapolation to provide a 0 Hz result, and save that into another file with suffix "_dc.snp"

 combine_snp is the shell script to run the combine_extend_snp.py Python script, if a Python venv names "palace" exists will all the Python libraries required for the gds2palace workflow, including scikit-rf.
 Please modify this as required for your environment.